miahj1/miahj1.github.io/_posts/2023-05-31-scraping-seasonal-anime.md

 <p align="center"><strong>Figure 1:</strong> <i>Anime card template used for each show on the MAL seasonal anime section of their website.</i></p><br>

 We'll from now on work inside the scope of the for loop, to get the title of the show inside each anime card is a class aptly named `title`.
+Below is the corressponding `html` from the website.

 ```html
 <div class="title">